livecomsjournal/livecomsjournal.github.io/editorial_board.md

-# Policies About the Editorial Boards
+# Policies About the Editorial Board

 These policies are currently a draft, and not yet in force.

-## Policies on Decisions
+## Policies on Decisions Issues regarding governance structure,
-Issues regarding governance structure, editorial board membership, leadership, and financial model must be decided by a 2/3 majority vote of the voting members of the editorial board.
+editorial board membership, leadership, and financial model must be decided by a 2/3 majority vote of those members of the editorial board who vote on the issue.

 Other issues, such as editorial policy, licensing policy, can be decided by a majority vote.